Updated March 17, 2026

 How To Combat Dry Skin During Your Period

 Using your regular moisturizer may not be enough to battle the dry skin you experience when you’re on your period.
-It may require you to use better, more effective products with ingredients that work synergistically with your body to keep your moisture levels balanced and regulated.
+It may require you to use different products or formulas with ingredients that work synergistically with your body to keep your moisture levels balanced and regulated.

-At Rael, we approach skincare from the K beauty standard, which involves treating your skin with natural ingredients and developing a holistic skin regime that helps balance the skin and keep sebum production in check.
+At Rael, we approach skincare from the K-beauty standard, which involves treating your skin with natural ingredients and developing a holistic skin regimen that helps balance the skin and keep sebum production in check.

 When your skin starts feeling dry, we’ve got effective solutions that are powerful yet gentle on your skin.